BDC Hamburger Icon

 Record an audio note for colleagues, and Slack transcribes it.
 Image credit: Slack

 Sometimes it’s much easier to say something than to write it down (or type it out).
-In Slack, you can send your co-workers audio and video notes that the platform then translates for you.
-You can listen to or read the messages.
+In Slack, you can send team members audio and video notes, and the recipient can decide whether to listen to the message, watch it or read a transcript.

-To record an audio note, just click the microphone tab in the message field when you’re on a channel or in a direct message with someone.
-When you’re finished, press the check mark to stop recording and then the paper-plane icon to send your clip.
+To record an audio note, just click the microphone icon in the message field when you’re on a channel or in a direct message with someone.
+When you’re finished, press the check mark to stop recording and then send your clip as you would a typed message.
+The video message icon works similarly.

-If someone sends you an audio note, it appears on the channel or in your DM space as in the image above.
+If someone sends you an audio note, it will appear on the channel or in your direct-message space, as in the image above.
 You can see the first few words of the message below the graphic equalizer icon.
-Click “View transcript” to see the entire message.
+Simply click “View transcript” to see the full text of the message.

 12. Connect Slack to your other apps.